-Where a child has a long-term medical need, a written health care plan will be drawn up with the parents, child, health care professionals and relevant school staff.
+Where a child has a long-term medical need, a written Individual Health Care Plan will be drawn up with the parents, child, health care professionals and relevant school staff.
+This includes but is not limited to severe allergy/anaphylaxis (Appendix 4), asthma (Appendix 5), epilepsy (Appendix 6) and diabetes (Appendix 7).
 A risk assessment may also be necessary.

-If a child needs to be taken to hospital, staff will stay with a child until the parent arrives.
+If a child needs to be taken to the hospital, staff will stay with the child until the parent arrives.